Size ranking: 49th

 © Ian Ridpath.
 All rights reserved

 Indus, an Indian brandishing a spear in one hand and holding a clutch of spears with the other, as shown on Chart XX of the Uranographia of Johann Bode (1801).
-Bayer’s original depiction in 1603 showed the Indian face-on with the spear in his left hand.
+Bayer’s depiction in 1603 showed the Indian face-on with the spear in his left hand.
 Bode has turned him round so he is seen from the back, perhaps to make him right-handed.
+On Hevelius’s atlas of 1690 the figure is seen from the front and appears to be female.